brunothesatellite/foundryvtt-runner/README.md

-# Foundryvtt-runner
-Foundry Virtual Tabletop - Easy docker runner
+# Foundry Virtual Tabletop Runner
-Runner DockerImage for Foundry Virtual Tabletop
+Easy docker image for [Foundry Virtual Tabletop](https://foundryvtt.com/).

 ## 1. Usage
-This repository aims to describe a docker image intended to be used as "a plug'n'play" runtime environment for [Foundry Virtual Tabletop ©](https://foundryvtt.com/).
+This repository aims to describe a docker image intended to be used as "a plug'n'play" runtime environment for [Foundry Virtual Tabletop](https://foundryvtt.com/).

 ## 2. Run
 This is image exposes the folling volumes :